Skip to main content

 1. If transferring a document into an Electronic Medical Record System, trained workforce members will identify and select the correct patient chart by using a minimum of two (2) unique Protected Health Information identifiers that appear both in the patient chart and on the document to be transferred.
 Examples of acceptable identifiers include date of birth, full legal name, social security number, medical record number, or maiden name.
 If document identifiers cannot be matched between the patient’s chart and the document to be transferred, the workforce member may not transfer the document until the proper identifiers can be verified.

-2. If transferring a document to be stored in a system approved by Healthcare Information Technology to retain electronic PHI, trained workforce members will identify and select the correct destination to file the record and will assure the document is titled and filed appropriately.
+2. If transferring a document to be stored in a system approved by Healthcare Information Technology to retain electronic PHI, trained workforce members will identify and select the correct destination to file the record and will ensure the document is titled and filed appropriately.

 3. In the event of a minor transfer error (document filed under the wrong heading, document labeled incorrectly) the workforce member will notify their direct supervisor or Healthcare Information Technology so that a correction can be made.